Product Inspector

 The Swan Stealth is the style pick for buyers who want a compact solo microwave that does not look purely functional on the counter.

-Guide price: about £100
+Guide price: £100

 Where to buy